The AG Tech to Success (AGTS) project, created by minority disabled veteran

 - Agriculture business tours

-The first cohort of the Sustainable Small Farm and Agriculture Technician TCC will begin January 2021.
+The next cohort of the Sustainable Small Farm and Agriculture Technician TCC will begin May 2021.
 Click here to enroll today!

 *This project is funded by the U.S. Department of Agriculture, National Institute of Food and Agriculture, [Grant No. 2020-77028-32882].